Carbon225/raspberry-sbus/README.md

 ### Receive
 - Define packet callback `void packetCallback(sbus_packet_t packet) {/* handle packet */}`
 - Set packet callback with `sbus.onPacket(packetCallback)`
-- Call `sbus.read()` as often as possible to poll the serial port (non-blocking) or at least once per packet (blocking mode).
+- Call `sbus.read()` as often as possible to process buffered data from the serial port (non-blocking) or at least once per packet (blocking mode).
-In blocking mode `read` will block and wait for a packet to arrive while non-blocking works by polling and returns immediately.
+In blocking mode `read` will block and wait for data to arrive while non-blocking mode only checks if any data is available and returns immediately.
 ### Send
 - Create `sbus_packet_t myPacket` object and populate its fields
 - `sbus.write(myPacket)` to send an SBUS packet